 HIIT is easy to incorporate into your exercise routine.
 All you need to do is choose a type of exercise, such as running, jumping, or biking, and your exercise and rest times.

-training into your routine can help you burn more calories in less time.
+Interval training is an effective weight loss strategy you can apply to many exercises.
+Incorporating interval training into a routine can help you burn more calories in less time.

 Swimming is a fun way to lose weight and get in shape.

-Harvard Health estimates that a 155-pound (70-kg) person burns approximately 233 calories per half hour of swimming.
+Harvard Health estimates that a 155-pound (70-kg) person burns approximately 216 calories per half-hour of swimming (5).

 One 12-week study in 24 middle-aged women found that swimming for 60 minutes 3 times per week significantly reduced body fat, improved flexibility, and reduced several heart disease risk factors, including high total cholesterol and blood triglycerides (

-Another advantage of swimming is its low-impact nature, meaning that it’s easier on your joints.
+Another advantage of swimming is its low impact nature, meaning it’s easier on your joints.
 This makes it a great option for people who have injuries or joint pain.